 5. Be Creative With Props

 Props add instant pizzazz.
 And they serve as an excellent way to spark creative family portrait ideas.
-For family photos, think of props that speak to the family as a whole.
+For family portrait photos, think of creative props that speak to the family as a whole.

 Something as simple as a sign that says family.
 Or holding out individual letters to spell L-O-V-E or even the family’s last name.

 Seasons are also great places to find prop inspiration.
 For fall family portrait ideas, try incorporating pumpkins.
 Or maybe fall leaves and an autumn-coloured blanket.

 For Christmas family photos, try shooting at a Christmas tree farm.
 Or have everyone cup their hands around a cup of hot cocoa.
 Or ask the parents to pull the kids on a classic wooden sled.